The Bohr Model of Boron: An Overview

-Hence, in a Boron atom – Number of electrons = 5 | Number of protons = 5 | Number of neutrons = 6
+Hence, the number of boron electrons = 5 | Number of boron protons = 5 | Number of boron neutrons = 6

-The Nucleus of the Boron Atom in Bohr’s Model
+2. The Nucleus of the Boron Atom in Bohr’s Model

 The nucleus is a thick and small area consisting of protons and neutrons in an atom.
 Hence, in Bohr’s model, we have a small circle representing the protons and neutrons of the Boron atom.

-The First Electron Shell
+3. The First Electron Shell

-The Second Electron Shell
+4. The Second Electron Shell

 The second shell of an atom in Bohr’s model is called an L-shell.
 It can hold up to a maximum of 8 electrons.
 This shell follows the first electron shell.

 Unlike the first shell, the second shell can hold electrons in any direction.
 This is because the first shell is the noble gas configuration.
-Hence, the electrons in the first shell must be in the nearest noble gas configuration as possible.
-In the case of the second shell, there are no restrictions, so the electrons can be filled in any direction.
+Hence, the electrons in the first shell must be in the nearest noble gas configuration possible.

 As you move along the periodic table, elements become progressively less reactive.
 This is because the outermost electrons are filled with more energy and are more tightly held to the nucleus.
 In this way, the higher-energy electrons are more difficult to remove, leaving the remaining electrons with less energy.